Recommended portfolio from DNB Carnegie

 Shares in:

-Recommended Portfolio Report Week 15 (PDF, Norwegian)Open the file in a new tab.
+Report Recommended portfolio week 27 (PDF, Norwegian)Open the file in a new tab.

-PLEASE NOTE: The recommendations are provided subject to certain reservations.
+NOTE: The recommendations are given with certain reservations.
 Read the disclaimer below.

 DOF Group (DOFG)